 You must submit reports in line with the grant agreement.
-We will remind you of your reporting obligations before a report is due.
+We will provide sample templates for these reports as appendices in the grant agreement.
 We will expect you to report on:

-- progress against agreed grant activity milestones and outcomes; - planned events and collaborative engagements; - contributions of participants directly related to the grant activity; - expenditure of the grant; and - risks arising during the grant activity.
+- progress against agreed grant activity milestones and outcomes; - planned events and collaborative engagements; - contribution of participants directly related to the grant, - expenditure of the grant; and - risks arising during the grant activity;